 Editors from across the UKNA network have contributed to three edited volumes, containing the work of many researchers who have undertaken secondments through UKNA between 2012 and 2016 as well as that of selected external scholars.

-The three volumes are published in the IIAS Asian Cities book series.
+The three volumes are published in the IIAS Asian Cities book series (IIAS website).

-You can find our upcoming events in the UKNA events calendar.
+You may find our upcoming events in the UKNA events calendar.

-We are still working on transferring the past events from the old to this new website.
+(We are still working on transferring our past events from the old website to this new UKNA website).